e-m-garcia/hot-templates/README.md

 # High-Redshift Optimized Templates (HOT)
-*Sets of templates for EAZY and Le Phare photometric template fitting at z > 8*
+*Sets of templates for EAZY and LePhare photometric template fitting at z > 8*

 HOT consists of template sets that are optimized for better inference of galactic properties for very high redshift, photometric objects.
 This is accomplished by asserting hotter gas temperatures of 45K and 60K in star-forming regions for z = 8-12 and z > 12 respectively, resulting in bottom-lighter/top-heavier IMFs.
 For further details and justification, refer to [the corresponding paper here](<insert link>).

 ## Instructions for EAZY:

-## Instructions for Le Phare:
+## Instructions for LePhare:
 For complete information about LePhare, including set up, usage, and parameter specifications, refer to [the main LePhare repository](https://gitlab.lam.fr/Galaxies/LEPHARE).
 The parameters provided in the examples below are taken from suggestions for 12 existing BC03 templates used for determining properties of the COSMOS catalogs as shown in [this readme](https://gitlab.lam.fr/Galaxies/LEPHARE/-/blob/master/examples/README).
 For prior estimation of redshift and other properties, refer to the BC03 commands and parameters in that readme.

 To use HOT Templates in LePhare, simply move the "LePhareHOT" folder into `$LEPHAREDIR/sed/GAL/`.
 Now, the templates can be used with ages specified in `$LEPHAREDIR/examples/AGE_BC03COMB.dat` (Previous versions of Le Phare may have `test` in place of `examples`).